About Me

 When a group of nervous systems synchronize through shared breathing, eye contact, and rhythmic interaction, the stress hormones drop, perception opens, cognition clears, and something remarkable becomes possible: collective intelligence.
 The group becomes more than the sum of its parts.

-What I had been doing intuitively in with trial lawyers for twenty years was reading the room, synchronizing the field, and creating the conditions for a jury to decide, which is Group Sync.
+What I had been doing intuitively with trial lawyers for decades was creating the optimal biological conditions for a jury to decide, which is Group Sync.
 I had been doing it before I had the science to explain it.

 Now I have the science.
 And I've built a practice anyone can use.